mandolyte/csv-utils/diffcsv/README.md

         Key column in input CSVs (first is 1); must be unique -o string
         Output CSV file for differences
+  -ondupFirst
+        On duplicate key, keep first one
+  -ondupLast
+        On duplicate key, keep last  one

         Detailed Help:
         Inputs: